-Additionally, the overall functioning of the immune system should be considered before undergoing treatment options that may impact the body's immune response, such as chemotherapy, Bacillus Calmette-Guerin (BCG), or any other treatment that may require a long hospital stay (and thus, lead to a greater chance of developing an infection caused by being around others who are sick).
+Additionally, the overall functioning of the immune system should be considered before undergoing treatment options that may impact the body's immune response, such as chemotherapy, Bacillus Calmette-Guerin (BCG), or any other treatment that may require a long hospital stay.
+And thus, lead to a greater chance of developing an infection caused by being around others who are sick.

-Due to this, the 85-year-old individual may have an overall health closer to that of a 60-year-old than someone at their actual chronological age.
+Due to this, the 85-year-old individual may have overall health closer to that of a 60-year-old than someone at their actual chronological age.
 Conversely, a 60-year-old individual may have the overall fitness of a 90-year-old if they have severe mental or physical impairments.
-These factors are important to consider.
+These factors are essential to consider.

 Stage of cancer and individual circumstances

 Also, factors like the stage of the cancer or how fast it is growing are critical to think about, as well as an individual's socioeconomic or familial support situation.
-For example, if an individual's cancer is slow-growing and they are in their 90’s, it may be best to forego invasive treatment options that could cause serious side-effects, especially if they have a co-morbid condition that may lead to mortality before the cancer would even be considered life-threatening.2,3
+For example, suppose an individual's cancer is slow-growing, and they are in their 90s.
+In that case, it may be best to forego invasive treatment options that could cause serious side effects, especially if they have a co-morbid condition that may lead to mortality before cancer would even be considered life-threatening.2,3

 How does age affect the treatment experience?

-This is why it is important to communicate your wishes for treatment to your healthcare team, as well as to work with them as much as you can to develop a plan that’s right for you.
-If you are concerned about your ability to manage a particular side-effect, ask your doctor about how likely that side-effect is to happen to you, and make a plan of action in the event that it occurs.
-If you find there isn't a way you agree with to manage a side-effect or potential life-change that could come with a treatment, that treatment may not be right for you.
+This is why it is vital to communicate your wishes for treatment to your healthcare team and work with them as much as possible to develop a proper plan.
+If you are concerned about your ability to manage a particular side effect, ask your doctor about how likely that side effect will happen to you, and make a plan of action.
+If you find there isn't a way you agree with to manage a side effect or potential life change that could come with treatment, that treatment may not be suitable for you.

-Not all providers will treat older individuals the same as younger individuals, and some may not think that older individuals are not able to cope with more intense treatment options.
-If at any point you feel as though your doctor is not considering your wishes, or is not considering your overall fitness rather than your actual age, it may be time to initiate an open conversation with them about what you're looking for, or seek a new provider.
+Not all providers will treat older individuals the same as younger individuals, and some may not think older individuals cannot cope with more intense treatment options.
+Suppose at any point you feel as though your doctor is not considering your wishes or is not considering your overall fitness rather than your actual age.
+In that case, it may be time to initiate an open conversation with them about what you're looking for, or seek a new provider.